 So, it’s a waste of opportunity if you address the cover letter to the recruiter.

 Instead, always address the cover letter to the hiring manager.

 Online information is not updated regularly.
-Often, the concerning persons leave the job, but their email id is still there on the website.
+Often, the concerned persons leave the job, but their email id is still there on the website.

-That’s why to be careful when researching the hiring manager’s name and crosscheck if you have any doubt by calling the company directly.
+That’s why to be careful when researching the hiring manager’s name and crosscheck if you have any doubts by calling the company directly.

 There is a saying that “The first impression is the last impression.”